-‘Dropped off’ is code for “We can’t deal with this dog.
-He’s yours …”
+Dropped off is code for “We can’t deal with this dog.
+He’s yours! …”

-The dog suffered from a skin condition that left large, open wounds — the result of him scratching nonstop until he bled.
+The dog suffered from a skin condition that left large, bloody wounds — the result of nonstop scratching.

-The dog with the Humane Society ID of ‘66959’ was on Death Row.The Yorkie was given a reprieve … thanks to a veterinarian at the Humane Society who went beyond the call of duty.
-Melanie Bouclin was going to put Timbit’s walk on the Rainbow Bridge on hold.
+The animal with the Humane Society ID of #66959 was on Death Row …But thanks to a veterinarian who went beyond the call of duty, Timbit was granted a reprieve.

 But that never happened.

-The skinny on Timbit was that he was gentle, quiet … and got along well with other dogs.
+The skinny on Timbit was that he was gentle, quiet and got along well with other dogs.
 He also got along well with humans — especially Dr. Melanie.

+Some co-workers felt Timbit should have been given a lethal injection.
 But Dr. Melanie put her foot down and said no. She promised to find Timbit a new home.
 “He’s adoptable,” she said.
-In animal shelter parlance, the small dog could be ‘re-homed.’
+In animal shelter parlance, he could be ‘re-homed.’

 The vet’s wish would come true …

 Within a few months, Timbit was adopted and living the dream in a home in a new subdivision in the west-end of the city.
-The Yorkie with the missing fur and the scratching problem was off death row and enjoying his second life.
+The Yorkie with the missing fur and the scratching problem was off Death Row and enjoying his second life.

 See you later, Timbit.
-Thanks for the memories.